Blog

 Businesses may be throwing too much staff, time, money and energy at a resource-draining tax process.
 Too often, they may not have the staff necessary to maintain tax compliance or manage tax payments efficiently.
 Processing tax payments adds a burdensome workload to existing internal departments.

 This interplay between departments can be a common point of misalignment and communication breakdowns.
-The AP or treasury department may be accustomed to paying bills within 30 days, not the quick turnaround time that taxing authorities often require.
-And tax personnel may not have the clearance to access canceled checks or check images to investigate claims of unpaid tax bills.
+The accounts payable or treasury department may be accustomed to paying bills within 30 days, not the quick turnaround time that taxing authorities often require.
+Tax personnel may not have the clearance to access canceled checks or check images to investigate claims of unpaid tax bills.

 Even when a company has quality tax software and dedicated staff, there is no guarantee that payments will be made on time.
-Multiple approvers for large payments can add to the time it takes to pay a tax bill, and expediting payments when necessary can be painful when it needs to run through multiple staff members for approval or processing.
+Multiple approvers for large payments can add to the time it takes to pay a tax bill.
+Expediting payments when necessary can be painful when it needs to run through multiple staff members for approval or processing.

 Tax Payment Compliance is Not a Core Competency for Most Businesses